mongolab/mongoctl/README.md

   -f, --force  force stop if needed via kill
 ```

-mongoctl stop server by sending a {"shutdown": 1} db command to the server.
-If the server
+The `mongoctl stop` command will attempt to stop the indicated server by sending it a ```{"shutdown": 1}``` db command.

- is a primary of a cluster, mongoctl steps it down first then sends shutdown command.
+If it can determine the `mongod` process ID, mongod will do its best to ensure that the `mongod` process
+has terminated before it returns.

+If the `--force` option is specified, `mongod` will automatically escalate: first to including a `"force": 1` argument
+to the `shutdown` DB command, and finally to killing the process itself via the OS.
+If `--force` is not specified,
+`mongod` will prompt the user to enable this escalation, unless it is in the `--noninteractive` mode.

 ##### restart